Caetextia

-People with caetextia often experience elevated levels of frustration, anger, and anxiety when faced with a situation that requires giving attention to more than one interacting variable or factor at a time.
+Caetextia presents itself as the inability to adjust behaviour appropriately to deal with interacting variables.
+People with caetextia may fail to consider the context surrounding the behaviour.
+This can result in people with caetextia experiencing elevated levels of frustration, anger, and anxiety when faced with a situation that requires giving attention to more than one interacting variable or factor at a time.
 This can be attributed to the inability to unconsciously draw upon the contextual information presented in a given situation as well as evaluate the significance of change with regards to the surrounding environment.

 Caetextia can also exist in a temporary form prompted by stress, anxiety, or depression.

-Caetextia in autism and Asperger's
+In autism spectrum disorder (ASD)

 Many of the symptoms observed in patients with Asperger's can be attributed to caetextia.
 In order for someone to be considered contextually aware, they must be able to attach attention to and detach it from the interacting variables in a given situation.
 This implies active integration of sensory information gathered from the situation.
 It has been found that patients differ in their ability to perform these functions based on the dominant hemisphere of their brain.

+Some areas that are affected by ASD are the ability to understand and use non-verbal and verbal communication, behave in socially appropriate ways, flexible thinking, and under or over sensitivity to sensory stimuli.

-Context blindness has been speculated as having a relationship with other prominent neurocognitive theories of Autism spectrum disorder (ASD) such as theory of mind, empathizing–systemizing, and executive function.
+Context blindness has been speculated as having a relationship with other prominent neurocognitive theories of autism spectrum disorder (ASD) such as theory of mind, empathizing–systemizing, social coherence and executive function.

+Example

+A person with caetextia may look into a mirror to brush their hair but they never brush the back of their hair.
+This is because the image they saw in the mirror does not show the back of their head and they have not related this image to the bigger picture, or the context.
+Here, there is a difficulty viewing the situation from a different point of view or in a different context.